How to Add Runtime Enforcement Without Breaking Your Agents

 Phase 1: Instrument

-Before enforcement exists in shadow mode or otherwise, the agent needs to call the enforcement API at the right points in its lifecycle.
-Every LLM call, every tool call, every sub-agent spawn should produce a reservation attempt.
+Before enforcement exists in shadow mode or otherwise, the agent needs to call the enforcement API at the protected points in its lifecycle.
+Each model or tool path with positive cost or side-effect exposure should produce a reservation attempt.
+A sub-agent handoff needs its own reservation only when the application assigns positive exposure to the handoff; otherwise record the handoff as application telemetry or a zero-amount Cycles event.

 This phase is about catching missing signals.
 If the agent sometimes calls a tool without first reserving, shadow mode will look cleaner than reality — because the dangerous calls aren't being checked.
 The instrument phase ensures the shape of the data is correct before you start measuring it.

-What you're looking for: reservation calls matching the agent's actual tool call rate, decisions returning for every attempt, no gaps where the agent acts without reserving.
+What you're looking for: dry-run calls matching the protected action paths, decisions returning for every attempt, and no gaps where a path assigned positive exposure acts without evaluation.
 (In dry-run, the response has no reservation_id — that appears only once you move to live reservations in Phase 4.)

 Phase 2: Shadow Observation